ealfonsov89/entrevista-test/README.md

 ### Description

-This application allow us to preform CRUD action to the customers list.
+This application allow us to preform CRUD actions to the customers list.

 It's compoused by a formulary to edit or create customers, a table to list 10 customers .